UoB-COMSM0166/2026-group-24/README_beautified_clickable_TOC.md

 [Kanban board](https://caojunjian2025.atlassian.net/jira/software/projects/KAN/boards/1)

 Our team adopted an Agile development methodology, which prioritises working software, customer collaboration, and the ability to respond to change over rigid upfront planning.
-This approach allowed us to iteratively refine the game across multiple short development cycles, incorporating feedback at each stage rather than locking in a fixed design from the outset.We established a three-sprint development plan, clearly defining the goals and tasks for each phase from the very beginning.
+This approach allowed us to iteratively refine the game across multiple short development cycles, incorporating feedback at each stage rather than locking in a fixed design from the outset.We established a three-sprint development plan, outlining the design direction for each phase.

 <p align="center">
   <img src="./documents/weekly_sprint.png" width="600"/><br/>
-  <em>Figure 7.1: Voice Channel</em>
+  <em> Weekly Sprint</em>
 </p>

 We also adopted a hybrid collaboration model combining both online and offline working modes.
 This proved to be flexible and helped us identify and resolve issues in a timely manner throughout the development process.